rfshelley/Documentation/getting-started/first-smartapp.rst

 The first thing to know is that there are a few different types of SmartApps.

-Some SmartApps, called *Service Manager SmartApps*, manage the connection of a cloud-connected or LAN-connected device.
+Some SmartApps, called *Service Manager SmartApps*, manage the connection of a Cloud-connected or LAN-connected device.

 *Solution Module SmartApps* provide a dashboard-like user interface in the SmartThings mobile application [1]_.